huff-language/huff-docs/src/tutorial/hello-world/README.md

 Once that is done - come back here!!

 ### What you are going to learn?
 Unlike other programming languages, creating a Huff contract that returns "Hello, world!" is quite advanced!
-To keep things simple we are first going to learn how to create a Huff contract that adds two numbers (then we will dive into "Hello, world"!).
+To keep things simple we are first going to learn how to create a Huff contract that adds two numbers (then we will dive into "Hello, world!").
 Open up your editor and create a file called `addTwo.Huff`.
 Lets jump in.

 ## Add Two